Sufi737/Fake-Job-Posting/README.md

 ![output](ss3.png)

+XGBoost model is selected for classification purpose.
+ROC-AUC score was used to assess model performance.

 There are various reasons a company can post a fake job opening.
 Following are some of the reasons explained: